International-Data-Spaces-Association/idsa/how-to-build-data-spaces/README.md

 </table>

-## Share Your Ideas to Improve the IDS Knowledge Base
+## Share your ideas to improve the IDS Knowledge Base
 ### :mega: We want to hear from you!
 We value your feedback and welcome your contributions to make the IDS Knowledge Base better.
 This documentation relies on the IDS expertise and experience of everyone involved.
 If you can't find the information you need in the knowledge base please feel free **to contribute to the knowledge base.**